tontonns/Celebrity-Image-Generator-with-DCGAN/README.md

 # Celebrity Image Generator with DCGAN
 This project is an implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) using Keras and TensorFlow.
 The model is trained on the CelebA (Celebrity Faces Attributes) dataset to generate new, realistic 128x128 images of celebrity faces.
+You can view the dataset here https://www.kaggle.com/datasets/jessicali9530/celeba-dataset

 ## 1. Data Loading & Preprocessing 🧹
 The initial phase involves loading and preparing the CelebA dataset for training the GAN.